learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 1. Fork and clone this repository
 2. Open `index.html` in Chrome (Tip: you can use `open index.html` in bash and, as long as Chrome is your default application for opening `.html` files, it will automatically open the file)
-3. Put you JavaScript knowledge to the test and work your way through the deliverables
+3. Put your JavaScript knowledge to the test and work your way through the deliverables

 ### Structuring Your Code: